Joerg1632/DatabaseLabs/README.md

-Laboratory work on the database course of Novosibirsk State University
+Laboratory work on the database course of Novosibirsk State University for the 1st semester